SiloCityLabs/blog/content/post/2018/2018-02-05-433mhz-more-things-for-smart-things.md

   - smartthings

 ---
 Finally &#8211; off the breadboard and into a working environment.
-It&#8217;s currently working for 433mhz sensors, I will possibly be adding more frequencies later.
+It's currently working for 433mhz sensors, I will possibly be adding more frequencies later.
 For now I will continue refining the code to release it on github.

 &nbsp;